 But there are some steps you can take to avoid these nightmare-like scenarios and save yourself from sitting up in bed at 3 AM in a panic, remembering that you haven’t logged in to your online class in 3 weeks.
+We’ll teach you exactly how to survive online classes – follow these 7 tips to become a successful online learner.

 1. Log into your class as soon as possible